 Finally: “Why did 44 of the most highly trained and experienced firefighters perish in this manner if firefighter safety is truly our number one priority?”

 The five retired firefighters — Dan O’Brien, Barry Hicks, Elizabeth Anderson, Mike Warren and Holly Neill — didn’t want these anniversaries to pass without the nation’s top wildland firefighters asking themselves that same question.
-They offer some steps that the NIFC leaders can take immediately.• Do a benefit analysis of the values at risk such as homes, private property and public lands against the risk to firefighter’s lives.
+They offer some steps that the NIFC leaders can take immediately.

 But in the end they have to build on the shifting attitude of the public and their firefighting corps.
 When fire conditions are extreme, the only time firefighters should be fighting in extreme conditions is when lives are at stake.